 From the Great Depression to World War II, President Franklin D. Roosevelt guided the United States through challenging times.
 He sought to help the American people in many different ways, including creating social safety nets for the elderly and the unemployed.
 In 1935, FDR signed the Social Security Act to provide aid to the country's most senior citizens and others in need.

-1. FDR had a half-brother.
 He was the only child of Sara Delano and James Roosevelt, but he was not, however, his father's only child.
 James did have a much older son, also named James, from his first marriage to Rebecca Brien Howland.
-FDR's brother, nicknamed "Rosy," was born in 1854—the same year as FDR's mother.
+FDR's brother, nicknamed "Rosy," was born in 1854 — the same year as FDR's mother.

 By the time FDR was born in 1882, Rosy was already grown up and had a family.
 He had married into another of America's leading families when Rosy wed Helen Astor in 1877.
 FDR and Rosy's daughter Helen and son James were even close in age.
 He played with them when Rosy's family visited Springwood, the family's estate in Hyde Park, New York.

-2. Collecting stamps was a nearly lifelong passion for FDR.
 He started up with this hobby around the age of 8.
-FDR's mother encouraged this activity, having been a collector herself as a child.
+Roosevelt's mother encouraged this activity, having been a collector herself as a child.
 When FDR contracted polio in 1921, he turned to his stamps as a distraction during his bedridden days.
 In fact, he once said that "I owe my life to my hobbies—especially stamp collecting."